 Reel to Reel Tape – The Ultimate #1

-Not cassette tape, I’m talking proper reel-to-reel tape running at high speed.
-Let’s not forget that most of your favourite recordings were made on tape and the very best recordings of all time were made on tape.
+Not cassette tape, I’m talking reel-to-reel tape running at high speed.
+Let’s not forget that most of your favourite recordings were made on tape, and the very best recordings of all time were made on tape.
 Anyone who’s ever heard a good reel-to-reel tape played on a good machine will know what I’m talking about.
-There’s a richness, fluidity and power in the tape that has to be heard to be believed.
-Once you’ve heard it, you’ll immediately understand.

 Vinyl – the Ultimate #2

 The second top-tier source is vinyl.
 Vinyl is another analog medium, ie it presents a copy of the original file, not a sampled version.
 Good vinyl played on a great turntable, arm and cartridge is close to reel-to-reel in terms of resolution and detail retrieval.
-The limiting factors are the hardware and pressings.
-With analog sources and gear, you get what you pay for and it’s a sliding scale.
-The resolution possible with a good vinyl set-up though is incredible.

 Hi-Res Digital – the Ultimate #3

-Some readers will be bemused by the fact that I’ve listed this as the third level of ultimate, but that’s only because source files are so variable and their provenance so guarded that one often doesn’t know what one is getting.
-It’s also because the sound of these files is very hardware-dependent.
-That being said, high-resolution digital files can sound excellent or even outstanding and hard on the heels of analog.
-By high-resolution, I’m referring to files with 24-bit/192kHz, DSD, SACD resolution or greater and MQA encoding for example.
+It’s also because the sound of these files is very hardware-dependent, but that said, real high-resolution digital files can sound outstanding when played back on the best hardware.
+By high-resolution, I’m referring to files with 24-bit/192kHz, DSD, SACD resolution or greater and MQA encoding, for example.

-Lossless is a misused term, however, because all digital methodologies involve some loss, through how they sample the original.
-Most streaming services like Apple have switched to lossless for their entire catalogue and many files are now also offered at high-res lossless quality.
-Whilst it’s unclear what constitutes ‘high-res’ over at Apple, we can assume it to mean source files where the data is encoded at greater than Redbook CD, ie 16-bit 44.1kHz resolution.
+Lossless is a misused term, however, because all digital methodologies involve some loss because they are by definition sampling the original.
+Most streaming services like Apple have switched to lossless for their entire catalogue, and many files are now also offered at high-res lossless quality.

 Redbook (CD)

 Next comes Redbook CD.
-Not quite an ultimate source, CD still has a lot to offer and I’m amazed by how much one can get from 16-bit / 44.1kHz files.
-I have some superb-sounding CDs and played on a good transport and DAC, they can sound fantastic.
-Many would argue, myself included, that CDs played back via a really good CD player and or DAC sound better than many/most streamed hi-res files.
-If you haven’t done so, this is worth investigating and CDs are becoming quite collectible for this and other reasons.
+Not quite an ultimate source, CD still has a lot to offer, and I’m amazed by how much one can get from 16-bit / 44.1kHz files.
+I have some superb-sounding CDs and played on a good transport and DAC, and they can sound fantastic.
+My Accuphase DC-91 DAC, for example, has taken my CD playback to another level, quite remarkable.

 Cassette & FM Radio